-This one-day workshop has been designed specifically for product developers who want to incorporate human factors testing into their product development, or need to provide the regulators with specific usability data for their device.
-The format for the day will be interactive with the presenter sharing his experiences as a specialist with extensive knowledge and understanding of the requirements of IEC 62366 and FDA human factors guidelines.
+This two-day workshop has been designed specifically for product developers who want to incorporate human factors testing into their product development, or need to provide the regulators with specific usability data for their device.
+The format for the day will be interactive with the presenter sharing his experiences as a specialist with extensive knowledge and understanding of the requirements of IEC 62366 and FDA Human Factors Guidance.
 There will be questions posed for discussion and delegates will work through some of the key aspects of performing a successful human factors study

 By attending this seminar you will:

 Welcome and introductions

 Guidance, standards and the law – what MUST be done

 How to provide the regulators with specific usability data for your device

 How to pass the validation study

 Setting up a HF study – who are your users?